-All resident students will be required to show their I.D. cards at each meal.
-The student I.D. card will be encoded at the beginning of the semester with the proper meal plan.
-Information regarding meal plans is available in the Business Office.
+All resident students will be required to show their ID cards at each meal.
+The student ID card will be encoded at the beginning of the semester with the proper meal plan.
+Information regarding meal plans is available in the Office of Finance and Administration.